 What is a ROM?

-So try to be very careful about the ROMs you find on the Internet
+Try to be careful about the ROMs you find on the Internet.

 Free and legal ROMs